w3f/polkadot-spec/src/docs/id-cryptography-encoding.md

 "forkId": {}
 ```

-- _properties_: Optional additional properties of the chain as subfields like token symbol, token decimals and address formats.
+- _properties_: Optional additional properties of the chain as subfields including token symbol, token decimals and address formats.

 ```
   "properties": {